Frequently Asked Questions

 Just a few questions and answers about our policies here at Hidden Ponds

 1. Do you allow pre-purchase exams on horses?

 Horses must stay on the farm for all PPEs.
 The buyer may use any vet of choice that will attend the farm.
 Buyers are responsible for all costs associated with the PPE.
-Buyers have 48 hours from the PPE to make a deposit or the horse will be offered again for sale.
+Buyers have 24 hours after test results come through from the PPE to make a deposit or the horse will be offered again for sale.

 2. Do you allow for additional genetic testing on a horse I am interested in buying?

 We do a full panel genetic color and disease panel on all potential breeding stock, and we perform a pssm1 test on all geldings, regardless of parentage status.
 We do this in order to know what we are selling and feel confident standing behind it.
 However, occasionally someone might want results run through a different lab than we use.
-While we do allow additional testing to be performed, this is at the expense of the buyer and we require a 25% deposit while test results are being run.
+While we do allow additional testing to be performed, this is at the expense of the buyer and we require a $1000 deposit while test results are being run.
+Additional testing can be run through the University of Kentucky, which already has the horse's DNA on file for parentage verification, so you know that the DNA that was used has to match the horse you're interested in.
 We guarantee all color and genetic disease results will match those we received on colts, stallions, mares, and fillies, and pssm1 test results only on geldings.
 In the event that our test results differ from those given by another lab, we will refund this deposit.
 In the event that the results match, the deposit is non-refundable.
-Buyers may use any lab, although we recommend University of Kentucky for the fastest turn-around time.

 3. Can I board my horse at Hidden Ponds?

 We offer very limited short-term boarding at our farm for client horses and do not accept long-term boarders.
 The reason for this is that we are predominantly a breeding farm and do not promise to have the facilities available offered by facilities that are strictly used to board horses.
 The safety of our mares, stallions, and foals come first.
 Hidden Ponds is a private facility.